Home » House & Home » Home Maintenance and Cleaning » Moth Holes: How to Mend

 Continuing in an up and down pattern.

-Again, be mindful that your needle is staying on the back half of the stitches.
+Again, remember that your needle stays on the back half of the stitches.

 Showing where the hole was mended.